-Every writer faces a moment in her career when she realizes that a good part of success has nothing to do with skill or planning, and everything to do with pure, dumb luck.
-For me, that moment arrived at a party at the Romance Writers of America conference in St. Louis in 1993, when a colleague came to me and asked, “Did you know the heroine on the cover of your newest release has three arms?”
+Every writer faces a moment in her career when she realizes that a good part of success has nothing to do with writing skill or career planning, and everything to do with pure, dumb luck.
+For me, that moment arrived at a conference in St. Louis in 1993 when a colleague came to me and asked, “Did you know the heroine on the cover of your newest release has three arms?”

 That’s not a question one hears everyday.
-It’s along the lines of, “Catch the piano!” — a remark so bizarre most normal people would never imagine speaking those words in a single sentence.
-Certainly I’d never thought to hear that my heroine possessed an extra limb.
 I’d had a 12×18 of the cover on my desk for months, and I hadn’t noticed anything except that my name was spelled correctly.
 But my colleague seemed so sure and, worse, so amused, that I rushed to the conference bookstore and checked the cover.

 Yes.
 It was true.
-CASTLES IN THE AIR featured a heroine with one too many appendages.
-The hero held one of her hands, she leaned on another hand, and the one tucked into her skirts seemed so unnecessary, so superfluous … so much like a great big bonus to my career I could scarcely believe I was that lucky.
+The dashing warrior held the swooning maiden’s hand, she leaned on another hand, and the one tucked into her skirts seemed so unnecessary, so superfluous … so much like a great big bonus to my career I could scarcely believe I was that lucky.

 What do you do when your cover artist has a bad day, forgets to erase that extra hand, and no one in the art department spots the mistake before your book goes to press?